Church of Pakistan: Diocese of Raiwind

-Diocese of Raiwind is one of the 8 Dioceses of the Church of Pakistan and came into being in 1980, 10 years after the Church Union in which Anglicans, Scottish Presbyterian, Lutherans and the Methodist amalgamated to form the Church of Pakistan.
-Diocese of Raiwind within its Episcopal jurisdiction comprises the former United Methodist Mission areas and is predominantly rural and semi-urban.
+The Diocese of Raiwind is one of the eight dioceses of the Church of Pakistan and came into being in 1980, 10 years after the church union in which Anglicans, Presbyterians, Lutherans and Methodists merged to form the Church of Pakistan.
+The diocese in its episcopal jurisdiction comprises the former United Methodist Mission areas and is predominantly rural and semi-urban.
 The central diocesan office is in Lahore.
-The Diocesan area stretches out from Warris Road, almost 65 miles South of Lahore.
-Diocese of Raiwind has more than 26,000 members in 38 congregations and six departments and 11 Schools.
-The main ministries of the Diocese are Pastoral Care, Village Schools, Sunday School Ministry, Peace Building, Hostel for poor children, Youth Empowerment, Women Empowerment, Special Education.
+The diocesan area stretches from Warris Road, almost 65 miles south of Lahore.
+The diocese has more than 26,000 members in 38 congregations, 6 departments and 11 schools.
+The main ministries of the diocese are pastoral care, village schools, Sunday schools, peace building, hostel for poor children, youth empowerment, women's empowerment and special education.

-Relation with the Anglican realignment
+Relations with the Anglican realignment

-The Church of Pakistan is a member of the Global South (Anglican) but not of GAFCON, despite the fact that some bishops already have expressed their support.
-Moderator and Primate Humphrey Peters, before being elected, attended the Anglican Church in North America meeting of the College of Bishops, in Orlando, Florida, at 6–10 January 2014.
-Bishop Azad Marshall, of Raiwind, is the leading name of GAFCON in the province, and he attended G19, the additional conference for those who weren't able to attend GAFCON III the previous year, held in Dubai, on 25 February-1 March 2019.
+The Church of Pakistan is a member of the Global South (Anglican) but not of the Global Anglican Future Conference (GAFCON), despite some bishops expressing their support.
+The moderator and primate, Humphrey Peters, before being elected, attended the Anglican Church in North America meeting of the college of bishops, in Orlando, Florida, from 6 to 10 January 2014.
+Bishop Azad Marshall of Raiwind is the leading person for GAFCON in the province and he attended G19, the additional conference for those who were not able to attend GAFCON III the previous year, held in Dubai, from 25 February to 1 March 2019.

-Archbishop Foley Beach, of the Anglican Church in North America, visited Pakistan in November 2019, where he met Moderator Humphrey Peters and Bishop Azad Marshall, of the Church of Pakistan.
+Archbishop Foley Beach, of the Anglican Church in North America, visited Pakistan in November 2019, where he met Moderator Humphrey Peters and Bishop Azad Marshall of the Church of Pakistan.
 He also met Muslim scholars during his visit.
+Marshall was elected moderator bishop of the Church of Pakistan in 2021, bringing his province closer to the Anglican realignment.